benwilber/temple/README.md

 # `temple`

 A commandline program that renders template files with structured context inputs.
 It is most often used to transform JSON data from a web API to a presentation format such as HTML.
-It's a basic, yet flexible tool that can be extended with [Lua](https://www.lua.org/) to perform any kind of advanced templating task from the commandline or a shell pipeline.

-In addition to JSON, `temple` can also read context inputs as YAML, simple `KEY=value`, and from the environment.
-It is sometimes employed as a powerful alternative to tools like `envsubst`, which are used to render configuration files from parameters given as environment variables in 12-factor/Heroku-ish type environments.
+In addition to JSON, `temple` can also read context inputs as YAML, and from the environment.
+It is sometimes employed as a powerful alternative to tools like `envsubst`, which are used to render configuration files from parameters given as environment variables in 12-factor/Herokuish type environments.

 Templates are rendered using [MiniJinja](https://github.com/mitsuhiko/minijinja), a port of the [Jinja2](https://jinja2docs.readthedocs.io/en/stable/) Python templating library for Rust.  `temple` supports any of the templating features that MiniJinja supports.
 Visit those docs for more comprehensive examples and documentation about the templating language.

-`temple` supports loading custom template filters from Lua scripts.
-See the examples in the [Lua scripting](#lua-scripting) section for more information.

 # Basic examples
 ```sh